 We have substantial debt and debt service obligations.
-As of December 31, 2018, we had approximately €1,643.1 million of total debt.
-Our level of debt has increased during the last five years.
+As of December 31, 2019, we had approximately €2,372.3 million of total debt.
+Our level of debt has increased during the last five years, particularly in connection with the financing of the Original Acquisition.
 In addition, we may incur substantial additional debt in the future.